TheKernalBlog/TheKernalBlog/_posts/2022-10-20-How-To-Theme-LibAdwaita.md

 # Automatic Theming

 If you're not looking to use a specific colorscheme, but still want a little bit of customization in your desktop, this is the way to go.
 Using Gradience, you simply upload your wallpaper, and get an automatically generated theme that applies to LibAdwaita and gtk-adw3.
-Gradience maintains the LibAdwaita look while changing the colorscheme, so it won't even make .
+Gradience maintains the LibAdwaita look while changing the colorscheme, ensuring stability.
 To start, just install with Flatpak.

 ## Installing Gradience